Pyotr Semyonovich Popov

 It was never proved how he was exposed, but one possibility is that U.S. surveillance in October 1957 of one of Popov's agents led to suspicion falling on him.
 Reportedly, Margarita Nikolievska Tairov, an "illegal" agent trained for work in the United States, was scheduled to meet another agent (in fact, her husband, Igor), identified as Walter Anthony Sjoa.
 Travelling as Mary Grodnik, she noticed she was under surveillance, allegedly all the way from Berlin Tempelhof Airport.
 (Certainly, her entirely innocuous behavior, and her husband's, including their abrupt disappearance, suggest they suspected something was amiss.)
-She reported this, and the matter was heavily investigated by Moscow.
+She reported this, and the matter was thoroughly investigated by Moscow.
 The investigation pointed to Popov, who had been the woman's control officer in East Berlin.
 He may also have been exposed by British double agent George Blake, who inadvertently learned the CIA was using a senior Soviet intelligence officer stationed in East Germany as a mole.
 Other sources indicate a coded letter to Popov, sent by the CIA and intercepted by the KGB, led to his arrest (this may be a misunderstanding – Popov passed a letter to British intelligence, of which Blake became aware).
 More recent evidence suggests Popov was already under suspicion prior to the Tairov incident, due to a leak of a private speech by Marshal Zhukov at which Popov was present.
 Popov was executed by Soviet authorities in 1960.

-Former CIA Soviet Russia counterintelligence officer Tennent H. Bagley believed Popov was not detected by Soviet surveillance, but was betrayed in Washington D.C by Edward Ellis Smith, a CIA security officer fired from the American Embassy in Moscow.
+Former CIA Soviet Russia counterintelligence officer Tennent H. Bagley believed Popov was not detected by Soviet surveillance but was betrayed in Washington D.C. by Edward Ellis Smith, a CIA security officer who had served as Popov's dead drop setter-upper who had recently been fired from the American Embassy in Moscow, and another, unknown-to-Bagley, CIA officer.